 Current scientific research reveals that as we expand our awareness and calm our mind, we strengthen the functioning of our body’s systems, organs and cells, and experience improved health and an enhanced quality of life, even when dealing with challenging medical issues.

 Practices that facilitate health and healing by bringing attention to our state of mind are the focus of cutting edge medical research and are being integrated into evolving healthcare models and educational programs at leading institutions around the world.

-We invite your to join us as we explore the confluence of health, science and stillness.
+I invite you to join us as we explore the confluence of health, science and stillness.

 "Deb’s classes have helped me deepen my understanding of mindful practice and incorporate practices into my everyday life.
 I always leave class feeling refreshed and renewed and have a new goal to work towards for the next class.
 I am amazed by the shifts and growth that I have seen in myself and my life throughout the years as I have worked with her, both in class and individually." — Shannon H.

-A national study published in the Archives of Internal Medicine reports that approximately half of the physicians in the United States are experiencing at least one symptom of burnout — largely defined as a loss of enthusiasm for professional work.
+National studies reveal that more than half of the physicians in the United States are experiencing at least one symptom of professional burnout - with decreased vitality and engagement and reduced enthusiasm for professional work.

 Cutting edge scientific research refers to this practice as mindfulness and provides evidence of increased physician health and resilience, reduced burnout and improved quality of care when physicians expand their capacity for mindfulness.